emqx/cloud-docs/en_US/price/plans.md

     b. **Dedicated Plan (Professional)**: Provide a high-availability cluster that's designed for implementing MQTT services in production environments.
 It comes packed with advanced features, including real-time data processing, data persistence, message distribution, and VPC peer-to-peer connections (private networks).

-3. **BYOC**: Bring your own cloud.
+3. **BYOC**: Bring Your Own Cloud.
 Seamlessly integrate the EMQX MQTT server with your existing systems.
 Keep your data secure in your own cloud and manage it with EMQ's expertise.

 ## Feature List